miklevin/MikeLev.in/index.md

 ## A Shift in the World: Embracing Change Again

 Sense some change in the world?
 Of course!
 We're in the midst of another shift.
-It feels like the kind of thing humanity has never faced before, with AI and the rapid pace of technology.
-But we've had the industrial revolution and the rise of the information age before.
-It's not the first time a whole bunch of people had to change the way they live and work.
+With AI it feels like the kind of thing humanity has never faced before, but we've lived through the industrial, atomic and information ages.
+Humanity adapts.
+It's not the first time a whole bunch of people had to change the way they live and work, so join me up-close and personal as I forcibly recover enough youthful neuroplacticity at a half-century old to adapt.

-This site is about doing that yet again, using the learnings from my two now decade-old projects to help make the transition into the new.
+This site is about both that adaptation and preserving the advantages of old muscle memory as a sort of secret weapon, using the learnings from my two now decade-old projects to help make the transition into the new.
 Join me on this adventure, where I'm essentially re-starting life in my mid-50s as I take on:

 - **Linux, Python, vim & git**: Mastering the future-proof LPvg minimum subplatform
 - **Re-acquiring Math Skills**: Picking up where my 1970s K-12 education let me down